xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 </pre>
 </div>

-Nothing should be used in the other most common resources: LPM, LEM, IPv4 eTCAM, EEDB, FEC/ECMPFEC or iTCAM, that's what we can see in the following:
+Nothing will be used in the other most common resources: LPM, LEM, IPv4/IPv6 eTCAM or iTCAM.
+You can verify it with "sh contr npu resources all loc 0/0/CPU0"

 <div class="highlighter-rouge">
 <pre class="highlight">